Sunday, December 30, 2012

 Thursday, June 28, 2012

-I used to watch this serial 'Sahana' by K Balachander as a kid and i was a big fan of the title song.
-But there was one episode where a song specifically appeared only on that day.
+I used to watch this serial 'Sahana' by K Balachander as a kid and I was a big fan of the title song.
+But there was one episode where a song specifically appeared only on one particular day.
 It was such a bewitching melody but somehow I never got the opportunity to listen to it again.
-Fervent attempts of searching the song in the net proved futile.
-And then the moment finally arrived thanks to the soul who uploaded it on youtube.
+Fervent attempts of searching the song on the internet proved futile.
+And then the moment finally arrived thanks to a good soul who uploaded it on Youtube.

 Monday, May 14, 2012